Algae Problems

 The size of average individual microscopic unicellular algal cells is approximately 0.0010 mm in diameter.

-Algae are found throughout the world and can cause problems in all kinds of settings, from water treatment plants, to drinking water supplies, ponds, swimming pools, and cooling towers.
-The extermination of algae is a problem, the methods to control algae can be expensive, cumbersome, environmentally unfriendly or all of these.
+Algae are found throughout the world in natural waters, including fresh water, salt water, and brackish waters, and can cause problems in all kinds of settings, from water treatment plants to drinking water supplies, ponds, swimming pools, and cooling towers.
+The extermination of algae is a problem, as the methods to control algae can be expensive, cumbersome, environmentally unfriendly, or all of these.

-Algae can be appear on vegetation, in the air, in the soil, and in water.
-Their microscopic spores are continuously carried into pools and other water reservoirs by wind, dust storms, rain showers, etc. They grow rapidly in stagnant waters, especially when exposed to sunlight and temperatures above 4 degrees Celsius.
+Algae can appear on vegetation, in the air, in the soil, and in water systems.
+Their microscopic spores are continuously carried into pools and other water reservoirs by wind, dust storms, rain showers, and water flow.
+They grow rapidly in stagnant waters, especially when exposed to sunlight and water temperatures above 4 degrees Celsius.
 They can form objectionable slime and/or odors.
 Algae can interfere with proper filtration and they greatly increase chlorine demand.
-Phosphates and nitrates in water only fuel their growth.
+Phosphates and nitrates in water, which are examples of excessive nutrients, only fuel their growth, contributing to harmful algae blooms and blue green algae blooms in affected water bodies.

 Types of algae